Purpose of Study

 Children will continue to read a variety of texts, as a whole class, during guided reading and individually.
 These will include texts from our literary heritage, modern fiction and fiction from other cultures.
 By Key Stage 2, children should be able to read individual words more accurately and at speed and so the focus will move towards developing vocabulary and a more in depth understanding of a text.
 Children will develop inference skills and make predictions about a text.
 They will comment on the author’s use of language as well as the key features and layout of different texts.
 Children will also begin to recognise common themes within books they have read.

 Children will write for a variety of purposes, with work being linked to the text they are using in English lessons.
-Children will have ‘Big Write’ sessions, where they will be able to write for an extended period of time independently.
 Children will learn how to plan, write, edit and evaluate their work and begin to assess their own and others’ writing.
-Spelling rules will be learned, following the spelling guidance and progression provided by Kent Local Authority, in conjunction with the New Curriculum.
+Spelling rules will be learned, following the spelling guidance and progression provided by Kent Local Authority, in conjunction with the English curriculum.
 Children will be expected to develop their use of grammar both through explicit teaching and through analysing the text being read in class.
 This will then be transferred to their own writing.
-Children will also be expected to use cursive handwriting in all subjects, which will be taught regularly through guided handwriting sessions.
+Children will also be expected to develop their handwriting, moving towards a cursive style, which will be taught regularly through guided handwriting sessions.

 English is a fundamental part of the curriculum at West Hill and so we encourage standards of English to be the same in all subjects.
 Children will be provided opportunities, for example, to give oral presentations during History lessons or to write about investigations carried out in Science.
-This provides children with a real context in which to write, where correct use of English will be expected, such as grammar and punctuation.
+This provides children with a real context in which to apply their English skills.